Neneel/Loan-Company-Performance-Analysis/README.md

 •	Installment	Monthly: Installment amount for the loan.
 Total Payment: Total amount paid by the borrower by the end of the loan period.

+### Tools Used
+For Data cleaning: Microsoft Excel

+For Analysis: Microsoft Excel

+For Visualizations: Microsoft Excel

 ## METHODOLOGY